dxc-technology/online-devops-dojo/online-devops-dojo/welcome/step2.md

 problems.

 He is also keen to learn more about the practical applications of test-driven development, continuous integration and build pipelines.
-When not jumping out of buses on Fortnite Battle Royale, he admits to a slight obsession learning about Serverless computing and Microservices.
+When not jumping out of buses on Fortnite Battle Royale, he admits to a slight obsession learning about serverless computing and microservices.

 Dan's workmates still fondly recall the fun and games which ensued when Shelob, his pet tarantula, got lose in the Pet Clinic office on *"Bring Your Pets to Work"* day.